jetbundle/jetbundle.github.io/_diffequations/chapter-02/index.md

 # Chapter 2: Functional Analysis, Distributions & Weak Solutions

+The Geometry of Infinite Dimensions.

 ## Introduction

 Chapter 1 revealed that we can formally manipulate divergent series and delta functions, but they lack a rigorous foundation in standard calculus.
 This chapter constructs the rigorous analytical framework required to support these heuristic objects.
 We build a cathedral of analysis on infinite-dimensional spaces, providing the mathematical infrastructure for distributions, weak solutions, and the spectral theory that justifies the methods of Chapter 1.

-**Theme:** The Geometry of Infinite Dimensions.

-**Narrative Goal:** To construct the rigorous analytical framework required to support the heuristic objects of Chapter 1.
+We wish to construct the rigorous analytical framework required to support the heuristic objects of Chapter 1.

 ## Chapter Overview